Julie Norman, BS, E-RYT, ES, CHC

 Though I wouldn’t formally begin studying yoga until 2002, many of it’s tenets were shown to me prior.
 The greatest being my connection to horses.
 That’s right, my first yoga teacher was a horse!
 Truly, following my heart to be immersed in nature with these highly intuitive beings taught me mindfulness, compassion, self-worth and emotional congruence.
 These experiences helped me heal through an eating disorder I had from age five to twenty.
 When I found “real” yoga later, it felt like home.
 I was amazed that an organized system existed.
 Practicing this art and science deepened much of what I learned through The Way of the Horse.

 Career wise, I originally wanted to be a marine biologist.
 I’m OBSESSED with sharks (I have two tattooed on my left forearm) and as a kid I wanted whales and ponies for pets even though we lived in the midwest.
 I eventually got the pony (actually a quite large horse), Patrick, which led me to stay local for college so I could continue showjumping competitions with him.
 My sport and recovery led me to the field of nutrition.
 I received a bachelor’s degree in Dietetics from the University of Akron in 1998 and launched my own business, Real Nutrition, LLC, in early 1999.
 For over a decade, I worked mainly in eating disorders treatment with some sports nutrition and wellness consulting as well.
-As a registered dietitian and yoga teacher I’ve had the pleasure of serving the following organizations:
+As a registered dietitian, yoga teacher and/or health coach.
+I’ve had the pleasure of serving the following organizations:

 - Newtopia Corporate Wellness-Genetics Coach